killalea/digital-keyboard/README.md

 ## Instructions to run source on linux

+Install dependencies:
-* Clone our git repository
+* Clone our repo: `git clone https://github.com/killalea/digital-keyboard.git`
+* Be sure you are running Python 2.7
-* Run our requirements document: `pip install -r requirements.txt`
+* Install python requirements: `pip install -r requirements.txt`
 * Install pyqt: `sudo apt-get install python-pyqt5`

-* Run the following commands from this source: https://ubuntuforums.org/archive/index.php/t-1637399.html
+Get audio priveleges:

-`whoami`
+* Output your username: `whoami`
-That will output your username
-`sudo adduser [your username] audio`
+* Give your user audo privileges `sudo adduser [your username] audio`
-Then you have to reboot
+* Then you have to reboot
-Check that you have proper privileges:
-`ulimit -r -l`
+* Check that you have proper privileges: `ulimit -r -l`

+Credit where it's due, the audio privilege part comes from here: https://ubuntuforums.org/archive/index.php/t-1637399.html

 ## Our roots